wheelercj/chriswheeler.dev/content/posts/restic-vs-duplicati.md

 **Troubleshooting**

 It's easier to troubleshoot configuration problems in Restic.
-For example, one of my manually-triggered backups took a lot longer than I expected.
+For example, one of my manually triggered backups took a lot longer than I expected.
 I was able to find out why using Restic's commands, and I wrote a script to make this easier: [wheelercj/find-restic-anchor: Find the largest files in your latest Restic backup](https://github.com/wheelercj/find-restic-anchor).

 ### Security